Zoom Event Production: Event Coordinator's Guide

 Back Channel Communications

 It’s important to set up a method for all the production people to speak during your event.
 Using the Zoom chat does not work well because all the chatting appears in one Window.
-We have had great success setting up a Team chat in Microsoft Teams.
-This does require all people to have a Duke NetID.
-If that is not possible, then using phone texting would be an alternate method of discussion.
+We have had great success setting up a Team chat in Microsoft Teams, which also supports non-Duke users.

 Presenters will always be the wild card as sometimes they cannot make pre-production run throughs and so you may not be able to check things like the quality of their internet connection, their lighting and their audio quality.
 Be prepared during the event if they start having connectivity issues to first try turning off their video.
 This make it easier on their connection.
 There are tips for them in the attached “Guide to Presenting” as well.